A Far-Right Group That Supports Donald Trump And Brexit Disrupted A Speech By London's Mayor

 Speaking to ITV News' Paul Brand outside the venue, the group denied being far-right but said Khan had no right to be Londons's mayor on account of his religion.

-When asked to explain their objection to the Fabian Society a member of the group said it was subverting the UK constitution without elaborating further, and proceeded to quote Magna Carta.
+When asked to explain their objection to the Fabian Society, a member of the group said it was subverting the UK constitution, without elaborating further, and proceeded to quote the Magna Carta.

 After the men had been peacefully led from the venue, Khan referenced a recent tweet by President Trump by saying: "It is a pleasure to be here even though we were distracted by the actions of what some would call very stable geniuses."